Toujours à propos

 Despite terrible losses, again and again they got their kit together, formed up, got to where they were supposed to go, and set out once more to do what they were expected to do, at Ramleh, Dabaa, Quotafiya, Menidi, Paramythia, Aquir, Wadi Gazouza, Palembang, Kalidjati, Tjilatjap, Bhatpara, Ranchi, Feni, Chiringa, Yelahanka, St Thomas Mount, Akyab and at Don Muang.

 Characteristically, the boys are off-hand about it all to this day, simply calling the worst moments “a very shaky do” or “pretty hairy stuff”.
 They will tell you that they were (and are) just ordinary fellows.
 And so they may be.
-But the things they did, 70 and more years ago, were far from ordinary and well they know it.
+But the things they did, now a lifetime ago, were far from ordinary and well they know it.